dedo94/Domitilla/README.md

 * domitilla.kv: it's a style file required by kivy for the GUI.

 * dottogr.py: contain one function.
-    * dot_not_struct(path, nome_grafo, struct, draw): fill an empty list with data belonging to an Unstructured Global Graph:
+    * dot_not_struct(path, nome_grafo, struct, draw): fill an empty list with data belonging to an Unstructured Global Graph.
         * path: path of the graph;
         * nome_grafo: name of the graph;
         * struct: new empty list;
         * draw: 1 give as output also the PDF whit the result, 0 otherwise.

+* draw.py: contain one function:
+    * draw_graph(struct, name): provide a PDF with a drowing of the graph.
+         * struct: full list of the graph;
+         * nome_grafo: name of the graph;

+* function.py: contain a lot of side function.

+* myfunc.py: contain a lot of side function.

+* strtogr.py: contain one function:
+    * struct_gr(path, nome_grafo, struct, draw): fill an empty list with data belonging to a Structured Global Graph.
+        * path: path of the graph;
+        * nome_grafo: name of the graph;
+        * struct: new empty list;
+        * draw: 1 give as output also the PDF whit the result, 0 otherwise.

+* path.txt: text file that memorize some usefull path.

 ## Author